paulfranceschi/taxonomy-of-concepts-for-AI/README.md

 This project was initiated by philosopher [Paul Franceschi](www.paulfranceschi.com) in February 2023.

 # Software tools
-Software tools (dictionary expander, conjugators, etc.) for:
+Software tools are available for this project.

-- endangered languages
+## code generator
-- major languages, in order to build the associated translation pairs: for example, italian-sassarese, french-corsican, etc.
+The code generator creates python code for the relevant taxonomy of concepts.

-## dictionary expander
+## corpus generator
-Allows to create derived words from lemmas.
+This tool creates of corpus of citations, that can be used to train an AI

 # How to contribute?
-You can contribute to the project by completing, enriching or correcting the multilingual dictionary, or by participating in the development of the software tools associated with the project.
-The dictionary is presented as a .csv file, so that its structure is easily accessible and understandable without any specialised computer knowledge.
+You can contribute to the project by completing, enriching or correcting the dictionaries, or by participating in the development of the software tools associated with the project.
+The dictionaries are presented as .csv files, so that its structure is easily accessible and understandable without any specialised computer knowledge.

 # References
 This project is based on my paper entitled: